Explainable-AI-Berlin/pytorch_explain_and_adapt_library/README.md

 to "configs/my_experiments/adaptors/my_data_sce_cfkd.yaml".
 13) Overwrite data with "<PEAL_BASE>/configs/my_experiments/data/my_data.yaml", student with "$PEAL_RUNS/my_data/classifier/model.cpl", generator with "$PEAL_RUNS/my_data/ddpm/config.yaml", base_dir with "$PEAL_RUNS/my_data/classifier/sce_cfkd" and y_selection with "[Label1]".
 14) Now you can run SCE with: ```python run_cfkd.py --config "<PEAL_BASE>/configs/my_experiments/adaptors/my_data_sce_cfkd.yaml"```
-15) Now you can find your counterfactuals under "$PEAL_RUNS/my_data/classifier/sce_cfkd/validation_collages".
+15) Now you can find your most salient counterfactuals under "$PEAL_RUNS/my_data/classifier/sce_cfkd/validation_collages0_0".
+16) You can find secondary counterfactuals under "$PEAL_RUNS/my_data/classifier/sce_cfkd/validation_collages0_1", but it might be possible that they look destroyed if SCE could not find another counterfactual and forced it too much

 If you further want to process them, you can load the .npz array "$PEAL_RUNS/my_data/classifier/sce_cfkd/validation_tracked_values.npz".
 The originals in this array can be found under the key "x_list" and the counterfactuals under "x_counterfactual_list".